ayerble/rulesbot/README.md

 	{
 		 "prefix": "your prefix",
 		 "token": "your token",
-		 "verifyRoleID": "the role ID needed for access server" }
+		 "verifyRoleID": "the role ID needed for server access."
+	}

 Exit and save the file.

+## Issues and Concerns
+If you have any issues with the bot, contact `ayerble#1699`.